 Get Started Learning About Atrial Fibrillation Guide

-Let's get started learning about atrial fibrillation by starting with the section below for anyone interested in learning about afib.
-If you're an afib patient, family member, or caregiver, then continue on to the lower section as well.
+Let’s get started learning about atrial fibrillation with information for anyone interested in learning about afib.
+If you’re an afib patient, family member, or caregiver, then continue on to the lower section as well.

 For Anyone Interested in Learning About Afib

-- Why is afib a problem? — stroke and congestive heart failure, including risks and symptoms
+- Why is afib a problem?—stroke, heart failure, and quality of life, including risks and symptoms

 To learn more, sign up for our e-mail newsletter.
 You’ll receive alerts when a news story is added to StopAfib.org.
 Just go to the Newsletter Sign Up box at the top of any page.
 You can unsubscribe at any time using the link at the bottom of each newsletter.